jesuschm/zoughts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Zoughts is a revolutionary project.
 You can publish any idea you have in your mind.
 But you have also 144 characteres.
 Write carefully.
-Also you can follow another users and see their protected ideas (if the other user accepts your connection request).
+Also you can follow another users and see their ones (if you are not friends, only public ideas can be read).

 This project is built using Django, Graphql and PostgreSQL.